emooers/qf-code/README.md

 ## License

-Copyright 2026 [Your Name].
+Copyright 2026 Edison Mooers (edisonmooers.com).
 All rights reserved.

 This source is made available for review and educational reference only.
 Use, modification, or distribution requires written permission.